 A website is a natural lowest common denominator, and likewise seems egalitarian.
-Because 95% of your customers don’t have the skills to directly use an API, we can’t conclude that those 95% will not benefit from API-based access being given to the remaining 5%.
+Because 95% of your customers don’t have the skills to directly use an API, we can’t conclude that those 95% won’t benefit from API-based access being given to the remaining 5%.
 In fact, the 5% that can use the API may offer new and unexpected ways of using the data to the other 95%.
-As I have argued elsewhere, offering an API is in a sense the first duty of government, because it gives people the freedom to do all other things.
+As I’ve argued elsewhere, offering an API is in a sense the first duty of government, because it gives people the freedom to do all other things.

 An example of balancing freedom and power

 On the surface, offering people the ability to run any program they like against your data may seem dangerous, but it’s the API that allows you offer this ability without exposing yourself to undue risk.